Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Issue during run the tests: It seems that `Elixir.Chat.Application` is already started
+- handle invalid command
 - handle invalid client messages
 - rename `subscribers` to `clients` in `ChatRoom`
 - Add a `Supervisor` to supervise all the `ChatRoom` processes